Blackbox Logo

 But I know that the decision-making process and the business culture in Japan can be very slow.
 The decision-making process has just too many layers, and I think we are not equipped to make a fast decision compared to the U.S., for example.

-What’s your vision for the future, both you and Impact Hub?
+What’s your vision for the future?

-This is going to be my second year as CEO, and to be honest, I think it's a really unique position at my age in Japan because the founders are in their 40s.
+This is going to be my second year as CEO, and to be honest, I think it's a really unique position at my age in Japan because most founders are in their 40s.
 I'm young but I know that I have a unique background.
 I really want to utilize this opportunity to maximize the position I am in.

 What principles or values do you consider important?